-Join us as we conclude our tour de France of lesser-known grape varieties after we shared part 1 last week.
+Join us as we conclude our Tour de France of lesser-known grape varieties after we shared part 1 last week.

 Tibouren was introduced to Provence by the Romans, and some 300 hectares have survived, for the most part in the Var department on parcels close to the Mediterranean coast.
 It is permitted in the appellations Côtes de Provence, Palette and Coteaux Varois in Provence.
 It produces pale, fine and delicate wines.
 While it makes up a small portion of rosé and red blends in some domains, it is the dominant variety in the wines of an excellent domain close to Toulon, Clos Cibonne.
 The domain’s most iconic cuvées are in fact named “Tibouren”, almost considered a brand, as any mention of a grape variety is in theory banned on a A.O.C. wine’s front label.